-Satish Joshi’s unique paintings and mono-prints comprise a lifetime body of work in an aesthetic style and artistic technique which he has developed and refined through his career.
-His highly personal painting style is achieved with a mixed media combination of acrylic modeling paste, gesso, and oils, through which he portrays his illusory three-dimensional effect of forms abstracted from nature.
+Satish’s paintings and monotype prints comprise a body of work in an aesthetic style and artistic technique which he has developed and refined over the decades.
+His highly individual painting style is achieved with a mixed media combination of acrylic modeling paste, gesso, and oils, through which he portrays his illusory three-dimensional effect of forms abstracted from nature.

 Satish’s large-scale Light Series canvases of the 1980s, which sent the viewer flying outward into the vastness of the cosmos, have given way in recent decades to a more intimate realization of the natural world.
-Working on canvas or on shaped palettes of wood, as his mood and style dictate, Satish gives the viewer an illusion of being inside, gazing outward through a window or traveling deep within a natural form in order to share his inner private vision of the natural landscape.
-His other series - the Sunflower series; abstract landscapes of the American southwest; his Reflections and Elements paintings of the late 1990s and early 2000s along with the current Susan’s Pond series are all part of his personal artistic journey and relationship with the natural world.
+Working on canvas or on shaped palettes of wood, as his mood dictates, Satish gives the viewer an illusion of being inside, gazing outward through a window or traveling deep within a natural form in order to share his inner private vision of the natural landscape.
+His other series - the Sunflower Series; abstract landscapes of the American Southwest; his Reflections and Elements paintings of the late 1990s and early 2000s along with the more recent Susan’s Pond and UrbanLights Series are all part of his personal artistic journey and relationship with the natural world.

-Satish’s approach to “mono-printing” involves a technique unique to himself, through which he is able to pull an infinite series of completely individual prints from one plate.
-Meant to be viewed as single prints or in related color series, his abstract prints compliment his highly abstract paintings.
+Satish’s monotype prints are executed in a technique through which he is able to pull an infinite series of entirely individual prints from one plate.
+Designed to be viewed as single prints or hung as related color series, his abstract prints compliment his abstract paintings.